juxor/afaq/markdown/secH1.md

 creates no alternative social structures.
 Nor can it as it is not based on nor does it create collective action or organisation.
 It simply empowers an individual (the elected representative) to act on behalf of a collection of other individuals (the voters).
-Such delegation will hinder collective organisation and action as the voters expect their representative to act and fight for them - if they did not, they would not vote for them in the first place!
+This will hinder collective organisation and action as the voters expect their representative to act and fight for them - if they did not, they would not vote for them in the first place!

 Given that Marxists usually slander anarchists as "individualists" the irony is delicious!

 If we look at the anti-Poll-Tax campaign in the UK in the late 1980s and early 1990s, we can see what would happen to a mass movement which utilised electioneering.
-The various left-wing parties, particularly Militant (now the Socialist Party) spent a lot of time and effort lobbying Labour Councillors not to implement the tax (with no success).
+Various left-wing parties spent a lot of time and effort lobbying Labour Councillors not to implement the tax (with no success).
 Let us assume they had succeeded and the Labour Councillors had refused to implement the tax (or "socialist" candidates had been elected to stop it).
 What would have happened?
-Simply that there would not have been a mass movement or mass organisation based on non- payment, nor self-organised direct action to resist warrant sales, nor community activism of any form.
-Rather, the campaign would have consisted to supporting the councillors in their actions, mass rallies in which the leaders would have informed us of their activities on our behalf and, perhaps, rallies and marches to protest any action the government had inflicted on them.
-The leaders may have called for some form of mass action but this action would not have come from below and so not a product of working class self-organisation, self-activity and self-reliance.
+Simply that there would not have been a mass movement or mass organisation based on non-payment, nor self-organised direct action to resist warrant sales, nor community activism of any form.
+Rather, the campaign would have consisted of supporting the councillors in their actions, mass rallies in which the leaders would have informed us of their activities on our behalf and, perhaps, rallies and marches to protest any action the government had inflicted on them.
+The leaders may have called for some form of mass action but this action would not have come from below and so not be a product of working class self-organisation, self-activity and self-reliance.
 Rather, it would have been purely re-active and a case of follow the leader, without the empowering and liberating aspects of taking action by yourself, as a conscious and organised group.
 It would have replaced the struggle of millions with the actions of a handful of leaders.

 Of course, even discussing this possibility indicates how remote it is from reality.
 The Labour Councillors were not going to act - they were far too